mug896/iptables-bash-completion/README.md

 ## Iptables Bash Completion

 Copy contents of `httpie-bash-completion.sh` file to `~/.bash_completion`.
-open new terminal and try auto completion.
+open new terminal and try auto completion !

 ```sh